 Presentations didn’t just focus on what was done and what was achieved, but importantly on what happened when things went wrong and how projects overcame – or not- challenges thrown at them.
 Everybody was very open and honest about their experiences – positive or negative – the learning they took from successes and challenges and importantly were prepared to share this information.

 However, this workshop wasn’t a ‘death by powerpoint’ event, two ‘hands-on’ sessions were included where everyone had a chance to try out engagement resources including: Marble Run, a mobile classroom from Yorkshire Dales Rivers Trust; crayfish game, river wildlife costumes, a soil experiment and digital resources for secondary school geography pupils.
 Janine Bebbington from Gorgeous Media trained everyone in how to use their mobile phones to make short stop frame animation as an engagement activity for groups.
-A gallery of project posters allowed each Trust to showcase a community engagement project so even more projects were shared.

 Discussion sessions took place on topics that had been identified by participants including how River Trusts ensure community engagement is at the heart of every river conservation project; how do we meaningfully engage ‘hard to reach’ audiences; what opportunities are there for us to link into the emerging health and wellbeing agenda; and designing evaluation activity to identify and measure the impact of engagement activity.